 The relationship between chords and scales

-Scales are typical known as more theoretical than chords.
-Yes, there are some more notes to memorize, but it's nevertheless the same kind of logic.
+Scales are typically known as more complicated than chords.
+There are normally some more notes to memorize, but it is nevertheless the same kind of logic.

 The difference between chord and scales are in simplifying terms: